-- When possible, allow your intern to shadow you and other organizational leaders during meetings, presentations, conference calls, sales pitches, etc. - Take the intern to any local professional development sessions/trainings or trade shows. - Set-up intra-organizational job shadow opportunities to provide a full picture into your organizations. - Schedule informational interviews with your peers and mentors to provide a deeper look into career paths and advancement opportunities in your career field or industry.
+- When possible, allow your intern to shadow you and other organizational leaders during meetings, presentations, conference calls, sales pitches, etc. - Take your intern to any local professional development sessions/trainings or trade shows. - Set up intra-organizational job shadow opportunities to provide a full picture into your organizations. - Schedule informational interviews with your peers and mentors to provide a deeper look into career paths and advancement opportunities in your career field or industry.

-Pro tip: Make the intern feel like part of your team!
+Make your intern feel like part of your team!

-EVALUATING THE INTERN
+EVALUATING YOUR INTERN

-When evaluating the intern, be sure to include feedback on the intern's timeliness and ability to take and follow direction.
+When evaluating your intern, be sure to include feedback on the their timeliness and ability to take and follow direction.
 Mention areas that need growth and development, as well as areas in which the intern excelled.

-Internships are experiential learning opportunities designed to enhance the academic coursework, it is recommended that intern evaluations mimic the rhythm of an academic semester:
+Internships are experiential learning opportunities designed to enhance academic coursework.
+It is recommended that intern evaluations mimic the rhythm of an academic semester: